Arms from Libya could reach Boko Haram, al Qaeda - U.N.

 | UNITED NATIONS

-The report on the impact of the Libyan civil war on countries of the Sahel region that straddle the Sahara - including Nigeria, Niger and Chad - also says some national authorities believe the Islamist sect Boko Haram has increasing links to al Qaeda's North African wing.
-Boko Haram killed more than 500 people last year and more than 250 this year in Nigeria.
+The report on the impact of the Libyan civil war on countries of the Sahel region that straddle the Sahara - including Nigeria, Niger and Chad - also says some national authorities believe the Islamist sect Boko Haram, which killed more than 500 people last year and more than 250 this year in Nigeria, has increasing links to al Qaeda's North African wing.

 The U.N.
-Security Council met to discuss the report, which was prepared by a U.N. assessment team that met with officials from countries in the region.
-The discussion highlighted the deep divisions between Western powers and Russia over NATO's intervention in the North African oil-producing state.
+Security Council will discuss the report, which was prepared by a U.N. assessment team that met with officials from countries in the region, at a meeting later on Thursday.

 "The governments of the countries visited indicated that, in spite of efforts to control their borders, large quantities of weapons and ammunition from Libyan stockpiles were smuggled into the Sahel region," the report said.